Menu

 Incense tools are crafted to fit neatly into a box that can be held in your arms.
 There's something incredibly refreshing about the sight of these tools, meticulously arranged after being unwrapped.

-Kodo, once a practice of the upper class, is also known for the extravagance of its tools, which were lavishly made from high-quality materials like lacquer, mother-of-pearl, ivory, and gold dust.
-Today, these materials are hard to come by, and there are fewer craftsmen, so many of these exquisite tools are no longer available.
+Once practiced by the upper class, Kodo is also known for the elegance of its tools, crafted from fine materials such as lacquer, mother-of-pearl, ivory, and gold dust.
+Today, due to the rarity of incense wood, the scarcity of these materials, and the declining number of skilled craftsmen, many of these exquisite tools are no longer available.

 Incense wood releases its fragrance when heated.
 The host "Kou-moto" heats the several incense wood, and each participant carefully savors the aroma.